The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 Consider, however, that not every state participates in these programs.
 Check with your company to see if you are eligible.

 The way in which you pay for insurance can help reduce your premium.
-For example, paying all of your premium up front rather than month-by-month can help reduce your installment and processing fees.
-This is called a paid in full discount and while we understand it’s not exactly practical to pay hundreds of dollars up front when you’re not earning any income, we thought we’d throw it out there.
+For example, paying your premium at once rather than monthly can help reduce your installment and processing fees.
+This is called a paid in full discount.

 |Savings with Paid in Full||Savings with EFT|

-The second part of our “paying smart” suggestions might be a little easier if you’re unable to pay all of your premium up front.
-Paying by electronic funds transfer (direct deposit via your bank account) can help eliminate pesky transaction fees associated with debit and credit cards.
+The second part of our “paying smart” suggestions might be a little easier if you’re unable to pay your entire premium up front.
+Paying via electronic funds transfer (direct deposit from your bank account) can help eliminate pesky transaction fees associated with debit and credit cards.
 Although less than a paid in full discount, it can still be helpful.

-If you own or rent an apartment, consider placing the insurance policies you have over your residence with the same company as your auto (or vise versa).
-This will not only save you some hassle of having to deal with multiple insurance companies (who likes that) but also give you a much adored multi-policy discount.
+If you own or rent an apartment, consider carrying your home or renters insurance with the same company as your auto policy (or vice-versa).
+This will save you the hassle of dealing with multiple insurance companies while potentially providing a multi-policy discount.
 While the discount below reflects the savings on your auto policy, you would receive a discount on both policies.

 |Savings with Renters||Savings with Home|

-Although our data reflection traditional multi-policy parings (home/auto), this discount can apply to any combination of two insurance policies.
+Data show traditional multi-policy parings (home/auto), but this discount can apply to any combination of two insurance policies.

 At any time, regardless of employment status, you should always strive to drive safely.
 But now that you’re looking for work this fact is even more important.
-As you can see below, receiving a DUI can raise your premium an average of $529 per a 6-month policy.
+As you can see below, receiving a DUI can raise your premium an average of $543 per six-month policy.
 Consider, however, that you will be charged for DUIs for a total of 3 years (on average, 10 years in California).
-So, that $529 will actually stretch into over $3,174 over your 3 year sentence.
+So, that $543 will actually stretch into over $3,258 over your three-year period.

 |Accident/Violation||6 Month Premium Increase|

 Shopping for car insurance is probably the absolute best way to find a cheaper rate.
 You can look for all the discounts, consider all the telematics out there and still be paying an arm and a leg for auto insurance.
 Sometimes it’s just your company.
-Only with The Zebra can you shop hundreds of companies at once in order to find the best rate for you.
-Saving you time to search for what you really need - a job.
+The Zebra helps you compare more than 100 insurance companies online in order to find the best rates, saving you time to search for what you really want: a job.

-Insurance is regulated at the state level, priced at the zip-code level, and reflective of many attributes of you.
-Which means, it's very hard to say which company will be the cheapest for you.
-Your best bet is to follow our advice regarding shopping around often in order to see as many companies as possible.
+Insurance is regulated at the state level and priced at the ZIP code level.
+It's very hard to prescribe the cheapest option.
+Your best bet is to fetch free quotes often to see rates from as many companies as possible.

 If you'd like more specific information regarding companies and premiums, see some of our case studies below.